 All aboard your vessel for panoramic cruise dining

 As you step off the pier onto the deck of the boat and the captain greets you along with his crew, you'll get the feeling this Thames river cruise is going to be rather special.
 Everyone looks so smart, with the waiting staff in black with monogrammed aprons and the sailing crew in their crisp white shirts and starched collars.
-Welcome to the world of evening river cruising along our very own Thames.
+Welcome to the world of evening river cruising along our very own River Thames in London

-As well as the landmark buildings on the shore, there are some fascinating things to see on and over the River Thames too.
-On your cruise you'll glide under Tower Bridge and London Bridge to name but two, see HMS Belfast and even be able to check out the Thames Flood Barrier, which is quite a feat of marine engineering, all whilst you are tucking into a tasty meal.
+As well as the landmark buildings on the shore, there are some fascinating things to see actually on and over the River Thames too.
+On your cruise you'll sail under Tower Bridge and London Bridge to name but two and see HMS Belfast afloat.
+You’ll even be able to check out the Thames Flood Barrier, which is quite a feat of marine engineering.
+And all whilst you are tucking into a tasty meal.

 If you're wondering which type of dining cruise to go for, we can highly recommend a luncheon cruise if you want the trip to be part of a day out in London that might also include some more on-shore sightseeing and shopping.
 These voyages are more informal and relaxed than the dinner cruises, but the itinerary for the boat is the same.
 But there’s no denying seeing the sights from the water once the sun has set on an evening dinner cruise departure is really rather special too, as you can see from this Thames river cruise video onboard the MS Symphony.